K1 tank: K1A1

-In 1985, South Korea exercised for K1 upgrade plan report, included in the previous contract.
-GDLS responded with an upgraded model with a 120 mm smoothbore gun similar to M1A1 Abrams.
+In 1985, South Korea exercised its option (included in the previous contract) for a K1 upgrade plan report.
+GDLS responded with an upgraded K1 model with a 120 mm smoothbore gun similar to the M1A1 Abrams gun.
 In the late 1980s, South Korea received multiple intelligence reports about North Korea purchasing T-72 tanks, which had a 125 mm smoothbore cannon.
 The intelligence report turned out to be false decades later.
 However, it alerted South Korea at that time as a 125 mm smoothbore could fire from a farther distance and have higher penetration compared to a 105 mm rifled cannon.
-Therefore, South Korean government requested the ADD to make a new tank equipped with a 120 mm cannon.
+Therefore, the South Korean government requested the ADD to make a new tank equipped with a 120 mm cannon.
 In 1988, the ADD launched exploration development, and began official system development with Hyundai Precision Industry in 1991.

 The ADD and Hyundai submitted a plan to redesign the tank by replacing most parts with the latest technology.
 However, the plan was rejected by the military as such an upgrade would require a budget over the limit, and too luxurious for a conscription army.
 Therefore, the ADD and Hyundai changed the plan by focusing on the weaponry by increasing the caliber to 120 mm.
-Since South Korea does not know the specification of 120 mm cannon, it decided to compare the cannons from the United States, Germany, France, and Israel, while ammunition was competed between the United States, which was a German design, and Israel.
+Since South Korea did not know the specification of 120 mm cannon, it decided to compare the cannons from the United States, Germany, France, and Israel, while ammunition was competed between the United States, which was a German design, and Israel.
 On 10 March 1994, Poongsan Corporation was selected as the main supplier of the 120 mm tank ammunition.
 In September 1994, despite the Israeli IMI 120 mm gun showing better performance, easier logistics access made South Korea licence produce the American M256 120 mm smoothbore, which was based on German Rheinmetall Rh-120, as designation KM256.
-Meanwhile, on October 10, 1996, ADD announced that it would develop domestic 120mm ammunition without receiving technology transfer from foreign countries.
+Meanwhile, on October 10, 1996, ADD announced that it would develop domestic 120 mm ammunition without receiving technology transfer from foreign countries.

-On 7 October 1994, the ADD reported at the parliamentary inspection that the KGPS, fitted with a Raman laser rangefinder, was tested on the K1 and showed good performances.
-It is expected to be tested on an upgraded prototype in 1996.
+On 7 October 1994, the ADD reported at a parliamentary inspection that the KGPS, fitted with a Raman laser rangefinder, was tested on the K1 and showed good performances.
+It was expected to be tested on an upgraded prototype in 1996.